hphelion/documentation/commercial/GA1/ceilometer/commerical.services-reporting-bestpractice.md

 ##Modifying the Polling Intervals {#pollinterval}
 This option does not apply to meters that are notification-only because those meters are not polled.

-The **interval attribute** is the time between polls when a meter can be polled.
+The **interval attribute** is the time between polls.
-Meters that are available as both notification **and** polling are going to be polled at the specified interval.
+Meters that are available as both notification *and* polling are going to be polled at the specified interval.
 To rely on notifications rather than polling, set the interval attribute to 604800 seconds, or once a week.

 Here it is an example of a compute-only *pipeline.yml* file where the poll interval has been increased to once daily.